Miss Universe: Contestant selection

 To participate in Miss Universe, a country needs a local company or person to buy the competition's local rights through a franchise fee.
 The fee includes the rights of image, brand, and everything related to the pageant.
 Often the owner of the franchise returns the franchise to the Miss Universe Organization, which resells it to a new stakeholder.
 The reselling of the franchise from one owner to another has occurred often in the event's history, sometimes for contractual breaches or financial reasons.
 The number of participants fluctuates annually because of the franchising of the pageant paired with conflicting schedules to the regular calendar, but has steadied above 70 countries since 1989.

 Usually a country's candidate selection involves pageants in the nation's local subdivisions, where local winners compete in a national pageant, but there are some countries who opt for an internal selection.
 For example, from 2000 to 2004, Australian delegates were chosen by a modeling agency.
 Although the Miss Universe Organization generally discourages such "castings", Jennifer Hawkins was chosen to represent Australia in Miss Universe 2004 and won the crown.
 Australia reinstated its national pageant for Miss Universe in 2005.

-Recent countries that debuted in the pageant include Cameroon (2020), Bahrain (2021), Bhutan (2022), Pakistan (2023), Belarus, Eritrea, Guinea, Macau, Maldives, Moldova, North Macedonia, Somalia, United Arab Emirates, and Uzbekistan (2024).
-Macau is the latest newcomer and the most recent country to obtain its first ever semifinal placement at Miss Universe, after debuting in 2024 as a semifinalist in the Top 30.
+Recent countries that debuted in the pageant include Cameroon (2020), Bahrain (2021), Bhutan (2022), Pakistan (2023), Belarus, Eritrea, Guinea, Macau, Maldives, Moldova, North Macedonia, Somalia, United Arab Emirates, and Uzbekistan (2024), Cape Verde, Mayotte, Miss Universe Latina, Palestine, and Rwanda (2025).
+Miss Universe Latina, Palestine, and Rwanda is the latest newcomer and the most recent country to obtain its first ever semifinal placement at Miss Universe, after debuting in 2025 as a semifinalist in the Top 30.

 Botswana remains the most recent first-time entry to win Miss Universe in its debut year (with Mpule Kwelagobe in 1999), and Denmark is the most recent country to obtain its first ever national win in Miss Universe (with Victoria Kjær Theilvig in 2024).

 Cultural barriers, particularly with the swimsuit competition, and the event's franchise fees have prevented some countries, such as Mozambique, from participating.
 Nevertheless, the Miss Universe Pageant has been popular in the Americas, Africa, and Asia, especially in the United States, Philippines, Colombia, Peru, Venezuela, South Africa, France, Thailand, and Indonesia, given their track record of multiple semifinal appearances in the last decade and combined titles in the competition's history.
 As of 2024, only two countries have been present at every Miss Universe since its inception in 1952: Canada and France.